-Figure 9-2 summarizes radiological performance scores in the DOE (EML), ERA, and MAPEP programs.
-During 2004, the NYS ELAP did not provide radiological samples for PE testing, so there were no ELAP scores as there have been in past years.
-GEL and STL had average overall satisfactory scores of 96 and 87 percent, respectively.
+Figure 9-2 summarizes radiological performance scores in the ERA and MAPEP programs.
+During 2005, the New York State ELAP did not provide radiological samples for PE testing, so there were no ELAP scores as there have been in past years.
+GEL and STL had average overall satisfactory scores of 98 and 88 percent, respectively.
 More details about the radiological assessments are in Section 9.6.2.1.

-Figure 9-3 summarizes the three participating laboratories' (GEL, H2M, and STL) non-radiological performance results in the ERA, MAPEP, and ELAP tests.
-For nonradiological tests, the average overall satisfactory results ranged from 94.2 to 97.9 percent.
+Figure 9-3 summarizes the nonradiological performance results of the three participating laboratories (GEL, H2M, and STL) in the ERA, MAPEP, and ELAP tests.
+For nonradiological tests, the average overall satisfactory results ranged from 93.1 to 99.4 percent.
 Additional details on nonradiological evaluations are in Section 9.6.2.2.